tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-update-table-based-on-a.md

   <a href="http://sqlity.net/en/1175/t-sql-tuesday-37-invite-to-join-me-in-a-month-of-joins/"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/tsql2sday.gif?mtime=1355235468" width="98" height="99" align="left" /></a>
 </div>

-This month’s T-SQL Tuesday is hosted by Sebastian Meine ([blog][1] | [twitter][2]) and the topic is joins.
+This month's T-SQL Tuesday is hosted by Sebastian Meine ([blog][1] | [twitter][2]) and the topic is joins.
 He has a whole month worth of topics about joins: [A Join A Day – Introduction][3].</p>

-I thought I’d write about a question I get often from Developers and some DBAs.
+I thought I'd write about a question I get often from Developers and some DBAs.

 This may seem like a simple and basic task but it is a common question asked, “How do I update a column based on a query that has joins in it?”

-Let’s say you have a query such as the one below from AdventureWorks2012.
+Let's say you have a query such as the one below from AdventureWorks2012.

 sql
 SELECT per.LastName